BATTERY MONITORING RELAY

 'Low Voltage Start' is the voltage level of the battery that triggers the timer 'T1' (once 'T1' expires, the output relay turns on).
 'High Voltage Stop' is the voltage level of the battery that triggers the timer 'T2' (Once 'T2' expires, the output relay turns off).

 START & STOP delay timers are used to provide flexibility to your application.
 You can use these timers to avoid false start and stop commands.
-As a matter of fact, the voltage comparator itself has a fast response and may cause system instability.
+The voltage comparator itself has a fast response and may cause system instability.

-In this example, the output relay turns on after one minute (T1) and turns off after 30 minutes (T2).
+In this example, the output relay turns on after one minute (T1).
+After 30 minutes (T2), it turns off.
 You can put the timers to zero when Be48 is used in particular applications.
 The range of the timers spans from one second up to 24 hours.
 This picture makes it clear.

 The basic available commands are SAVE (to store a parameter), DEFAULT (to use factory settings), and RELOAD (it cancels a modification and restores the previous setting).
 If you modify a parameter, a yellow background will warn you.
 Once stored in the memory the yellow background will disappear

-This additional timer is extremely important when you want to add security to your system.
-If there is a failure on the charger, you will never be able to charge the battery or you will risk overcharging it.
+When you want to add security to your system, use this additional timer.
+If there is a failure on the charger, you will never be able to charge the battery.
+You can also risk overcharging the battery.
 This timer limits, for example, the run time of the engine.
-Once the BE48 triggers the alarm, you are required to remove the DC power supply by removing the JA plug for a few seconds.
+Once the BE48 triggers the alarm, remove the DC power supply.
+Unplug the JA connector for a few seconds.
 This will reset the alarm.

 MONITORING RELAY TIME OUT